-The Master of Computer Applications (MCA) with specialization in Data Science (DS) programme shall comprise regular study over a minimum period of four semesters spanning two academic years.
+The Master of Computer Applications (MCA) programme shall comprise regular study over a minimum period of four semesters spanning two academic years.
 The course of study shall be pursued through regular attendance in the prescribed number of lectures, tutorials, and practical training sessions.